Waltssu/pdf-separator/README.md

 ### PDF Separator

-This script searches a directory and its subdirectories for PDF files containing specific keywords in their text.

-If a PDF file is found with the required text, the script moves it to a specified destination directory.
-The script also creates the necessary directory structure in the destination directory.
+#### Background story
+Assignment at work to go thru multiple directories filled with .pdf, .xlsx, .dwg etc. files and those needed to be sorted out.
+This script was created to automatically go thru the files and look for specific keywords and move the files into the correct destination depending on the keyword. _(e.g. property_1 and property_2)_

+Script also creates a similar folder structure into the new destination, so the files will stay in the same directory but the root directory is in the correct destination.

 ### Prerequisites